You’re welcome to contribute to aiogram!

 To check it worked, use described command, it should show the

-Also make you shure you have the latest pip version in your virtual environment to avoid errors on next steps:
+Also make sure you have the latest pip version in your virtual environment to avoid errors on next steps:

 python -m pip install --upgrade pip